Cutting Edge of Transplantation

 Global Education Group is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center’s COA.

-This educational activity for up to 12.5 contact hours is provided by Global Education Group.
+This educational activity for up to 13.75 contact hours is provided by Global Education Group.
 Nurses should claim only the credit commensurate with the extent of their participation in the activity.
 The educational activity will also offer MOC ABIM credit.

 Global Contact Information